Walter-Gaitan/knowledge-base/docs/master instruction.md

 - Check for the "Course Orientation Acknowledgement" test.
   - Ensure it is present and includes the correct questions.
   - Not required for CA500, CA501, or CA502.

+# LMS QA Findings – Example Phrases

+Use these examples as a reference for documenting QA findings.
+**Always use the page header and content type as the prefix.**
+Be concise, specific, and actionable.
+Label each finding with a severity: **Low**, **Medium**, or **High**.

+---

+## Example Findings

+**• Module 1 | Assignment**: The assignment instructions do not specify acceptable file formats.
+Add guidance on preferred formats (e.g., PDF, DOCX) to ensure compatibility with Blackboard. **(Severity: Medium)**

+**• Syllabus | Course Overview**: The syllabus header lists the wrong course code.
+Update the header to match the official course code for accuracy. **(Severity: High)**

+## Reporting Reminders

+- Prefix each finding with the page header and content type only (e.g., `Module 3 | Discussion`).
+- Do not specify sub-sections or locations within the page in the prefix.
+- Use clear, direct language.
+- Always include a severity rating at